Achatin/Coding/README.md

-# Coding
+# Coding 👨‍💻

-This is a repository for my more successful coding projects 👨‍💻 Feel free to browse.
+Hi 👋, this is a repository for my more successful coding projects.
+Feel free to browse.